top of page

 God is also not interested in having you try to muster up “feelings of belief and commitment.”
 God wants you to simply take Him at His word.
 If you did indeed experience some deep and profound feeling that God stirred up inside of you at your moment of salvation, or some other time after that, great!
 However, may anything of that sort be of Him (the truth), not of your heart's manufacturing (a lie).
 If I am taking someone at their word, it is purely about the choice that I am making, not the feelings that I may or may not be having.

 Consider the following: I am in a situation where I am in mortal danger.
 I am on a 5th floor balcony of a building that is on fire, where there is too much fire to go back inside, and all of the fire escapes have been compromised.
 At this point I am trying to figure out some way to save myself, but there obviously is no way for me to do so.
 Very soon afterward I see a fire truck pull up to the building with the first response team.
 They raise the big ladder to me with a first responder on it.
 When the first responder and the top of the ladder reach the balcony which I am on, the first responder instructs me to come over to him in order to get on the ladder with him so I can be brought to safety.
-I may indeed be feeling some emotion at that time, but what is going to save me is the first responder, his equipment, and his team, not my emotion.
+I may indeed be feeling some emotion at that time, but what is going to save me is the first responder, his equipment, and his team, not my emotion, nor my very incomplete knowledge of the workings of his team and equipment.
 I simply need to take him at his word [trust him] and let him save me, not somehow think that I need to force myself to try to “feel” or “internalize” his words and the situation.
 I may indeed be gushing all over him with gratitude and tears…but again, none of that is saving me; he has the knowledge and equipment to save me, and that is what is saving me.
 By choosing to take him at his word, I allow him to save me.

 I am going to Heaven because I am saved (born again).
 I am saved because Jesus did the work to save me and I took Him at His word, PERIOD.
 This is the same for anyone else who is of the family of God.